nakartha/nakartha/.github/PULL_REQUEST_TEMPLATE.md

 ## Mandatory Tasks (DO NOT REMOVE)

 - [ ] I have self-reviewed the code (A decent size PR without self-review might be rejected).
-- [ ] I have updated the developer docs in /docs if this PR makes changes that would require a [documentation change](https://cal.com/docs).
-If N/A, write N/A here and check the checkbox.
-- [ ] I confirm automated tests are in place that prove my fix is effective or that my feature works.

 ## How should this be tested?